Apply for Aid

 How many hours do I need to enroll to get Financial Aid?- You must be enrolled at least 6 credit hours (half-time) to receive most forms of financial aid.
 TN Promise Students must be at least 12 hours (full-time) and submit service hours by April 1 for summer funding.

 I received a notice that I am not eligible for financial aid.
-What other options for aid do I have to pay for my classes?- If you are an undergraduate, dependent student, one of your parents may apply for a summer loan through a Federal Direct Parent Loan (PLUS).
+What other options for aid do I have to pay for my classes?- If you are an undergraduate, dependent student, registered at least half-time, one of your parents may apply for a summer loan through a Federal Direct Parent Loan (PLUS).
 If your parent is denied, we can offer you an additional Unsubsidized Stafford loan (provided your annual limit has not been reached), which you then must accept.
 For more Parent Plus Loan Information, visit studentaid.gov.
 Additionally, private loans are available to research via the internet.
 Please be aware that alternative loans should be borrowed from a trusted source of lending.
 Carson-Newman University now has a recommended lender list to assist students in finding an alternative loan option, but students are welcome to borrow from a lender not on the list as well.
 Private/Alternative Student Loans

 Why did my aid change after I began enrollment?- Your financial aid is based on your enrollment status of either full-time, three-quarter time, half-time, or less than half-time.
 It is also based on meeting Satisfactory Academic Progress Standards, and/or State benchmark guidelines for HOPE scholarship, etc. If, after you begin enrollment, our office determines you are no longer eligible for the financial aid offered, we are required to update your eligibility which can mean removing some or all of your aid.
 You will be sent a notice to your C-N email account any time your aid has been revised.